Hello there and WELCOME! Here is a little about me 🙂

-I live in the woods of Connecticut with my hubby, son (6) and daughter (4).
+I live in the woods of Connecticut with my hubby, son (8) and daughter (6).
 I have always been conscious of my impact on the environment, even more so after the birth of my kiddos- realizing everything I do affects their future.
 I recycle and re-use anything I can.
 Both my kiddos were cloth diapered, and I can’t even remember the last time I bought paper towels or napkins.
 I cook from scratch most of the time and I make sure our food products are as local as possible.
 I have to take action if something bothers me, which is why I am involved in town politics and hold positions on boards and commissions.
 I am involved in the organizing and running of my town’s farmers’ market (yay for local food and the farmers that grow it!).
-I am a Grange member, a Junior Grange Leader, an election moderator, a Justice of the Peace and a substitute teacher.
-Oh, and I like to write and do research.
+I am a Grange member, an election moderator, a Selectman, a Justice of the Peace, and a substitute teacher.
+Oh, and I like to write and do research. 🙂

 Why is buying ‘Made in the USA’ important to me?

 I grew up in Rhode Island which is a big manufacturing state.
 Sadly, a lot of those manufacturing companies have been leaving the state and country in the past years.
 I have several relatives who have lost their jobs because the company they worked for moved over seas and closed their workplace.
 I believe it is important to keep jobs here in the US.

 The thought that companies move over seas to find cheaper labor drives me NUTS.
 Really?
 They would rather pay people as little as possible for making their products rather than value the hard work of their employees and pay them what their worth?
 The people in the US that lost their jobs when that company moved overseas, built that company and then were sent overseas to train the lesser paid employees!!!
 No joke.